A Complementary View of Health

 - Training to be an osteopath takes 4 years full-time or 5 years part-time.
 There are 11 osteopathic education institutions awarding qualifications recognized by the General Osteopathic Council.

 - Osteopaths must complete 30 hours of continuing professional development (CPD) each year.
+Now this is 90 hours across a 3 year cycle.

 - Around 30,000 people currently consult osteopaths every working day.